particify/arsnova-server/src/site/markdown/development/caching.md

 Cache name | Key | Description
 -----------|-----|------------
-`skillquestions`| database id of session | Contains all questions for the specified session irrespective of their variant.
+`contentlists`| database id of session | Contains all contents for the specified session irrespective of their variant.
-`lecturequestions` | database id of session | Contains all "lecture" variant questions for the specified session.
+`lecturecontentlists` | database id of session | Contains all "lecture" variant contents for the specified session.
-`preparationquestions` | database id of session | Contains all "preparation" variant questions for the specified session.
+`preparationcontentlists` | database id of session | Contains all "preparation" variant contents for the specified session.
-`flashcardquestions` | database id of session | Contains all "flashcard" variant questions for the specified session.
+`flashcardcontentlists` | database id of session | Contains all "flashcard" variant contents for the specified session.
-`questions` | `Question` entity | Contains single question objects.
+`contents` | `Content` entity | Contains single content objects.
-`questions` | database id of question | Although it shares the name of the previously mentioned cache, it is in essence a different cache because the keys are different.
-This means that the same `Question` object might be associated with two different keys.
+`contents` | database id of content | Although it shares the name of the previously mentioned cache, it is in essence a different cache because the keys are different.
+This means that the same `Content` object might be associated with two different keys.
-`answers`| database id of question | Contains single answer objects.
+`answerlists`| database id of content | Contains single answer objects.
-`learningprogress` | `Session` entity | Contains `CourseScore` objects to calculate the learning progress values for the specified session.
+`score` | `Session` entity | Contains `CourseScore` objects to calculate the score values for the specified session.
 `sessions` | keyword of session | Contains sessions identified by their keywords.
 `sessions` | database id of session | Although it shares the name of the previously mentioned cache, it is in essence a different cache because the keys are different.
 This means that the same `Session` object might be associated with two different keys.
 `statistics` | -- | Contains a single, global statistics object.